Eli-S-Bridge/ETAG_4095_Apr2018/ReadMe.txt

 Now the hard part.
 The customized circuit board needs a customized board definition for it to work with the Arduio software.
 The board definition indicates how the pins are numbered and what each pin can do (input/output, analog-to-digital conversion, external interrupt, etc).
 To install a new board definition you must do two things

+1a) Add the following board manager in the Arduino IDE (https://github.com/jaywilhelm/ArduinoCore-ETAGRFID/blob/master/package_ETAGRFID_index.json)

+OR

-1) Unzip “etagrifdold.zip” and put the whole folder in the correct directory.
+1b) Unzip “etagrifdold.zip” and put the whole folder in the correct directory.
 For me the targe directory is:
 /USERS/[username]/Library/Arduio15/packages/arduion/hardware/samd/16.15/variants.
 I don’t know what it will be for other systems and Arduino versions.